Antoniano1963/TSP-Solver-Analyze/README.md

 ![training_performance](README.assets/training_performance.png)

-<center style="color:#C0C0C0;">The training effect of the model under different datasets.
-The horizontal axis of the picture is the training rounds, and the vertical axis is the percentage gap between the solution of the model on the test set and the Baseline   Figure5</center>
+<p align="center">The training effect of the model under different datasets.
+The horizontal axis of the picture is the training rounds, and the vertical axis is the percentage gap between the solution of the model on the test set and the Baseline   Figure5</p>

 ![training_performance2](README.assets/training_performance2.png)

-<center style="color:#C0C0C0;">The training effect of the model under different data sets The horizontal axis of the picture is the training round, and the vertical axis is the percentage gap between the solution of the model on the test set and the Baseline (Add the performance of the model with continued training)   Figure6</center>
+<p align="center">The training effect of the model under different data sets The horizontal axis of the picture is the training round, and the vertical axis is the percentage gap between the solution of the model on the test set and the Baseline (Add the performance of the model with continued training)   Figure6</pr>

 #### AM Position Embedding Experiment